-- 10.1 OVERTIME COMPENSATION If an employee is required to work longer than the normal work week or work shift with the authorization of his or her superior, then said employee shall be compensated for the overtime that has actually been worked and approved by the department director.
-Compensation for said approved overtime shall be by payment at the rate of one and one-half (1-1/2) times the employee's regular hourly rate for each hour of overtime worked. - 10.2 OVERTIME CATEGORIES Overtime will be broken into two separate categories; (A.) "leave replacement" and (B.) regular overtime. - 10.3 CALL-BACK Anytime an off duty employee is required to report for duty for staffing level requirements, emergencies, disasters, fire investigation responsibilities, or other department-related needs, that employee shall receive a minimum of two (2) hours at one and a half times the employee's base salary rate.
+10.2 OVERTIME COMPENSATION - If an employee is required to work longer than the normal work week or work shift with the authorization of his or her superior, then said employee shall be compensated for the overtime that has actually been worked and approved by the department director.
+Compensation for said approved overtime shall be by payment at the rate of one and one-half (1-1/2) times the employee's regular hourly rate for each hour of overtime worked.
+"Sick Leave" shall be regarded as hours worked for FLSA accounting purposes, however, Labor Code section 4850 hours shall not count as hours worked for FLSA accounting purposes.

+10.3 OVERTIME CATEGORIES - Overtime will be broken into two separate categories; (A.) "leave replacement" and (B.) regular overtime.

+10.4 CALL-BACK - Anytime an off duty employee is required to report for duty for staffing level requirements, emergencies, disasters, fire investigation responsibilities, or other department-related needs, that employee shall receive a minimum of two (2) hours at one and a half times the employee's base salary rate.
 This does not apply to early reporting or "hold-overs".